Powered USB 3.0 Hub: Ultimate Guide to Stable

 Powered vs. Unpowered Hubs: What’s the Real Difference?

 At its core, any USB hub is like a power strip for your data ports, turning one USB port into many.
 The critical difference lies in where they get their electricity.
+For browse all usb hubs articles on this site.

 An unpowered hub (also called a passive hub) is a simple splitter.
 It draws all its power directly from the single USB port it’s connected to on your computer.
 This limited power budget must then be shared among all the devices you plug into the hub.
 It’s fine for low-power devices like a mouse, a keyboard, or a flash drive, but it quickly runs into trouble with more demanding hardware.